dyninst/dyninst/docs/dyninstAPI/developer/BPatch.h.rst

   .. cpp:member:: private bool instrFrames
   .. cpp:member:: private BPatch_stats stats
   .. cpp:function:: private void updateStats()

+    An internal function called before returning statistics buffer to caller of :cpp:func:`BPatch_getStatistics()`.

+    Just copies global variable statistics counters into the buffer which is returned to the user.

   .. cpp:member:: private char *systemPrelinkCommand

     this is used to denote the fully qualified name of the prelink command on linux